Renumics/awesome-open-data-centric-ai/README.md

 In order to keep a useful focus and to prevent duplicate work, we exclude the following topics:
 1. DCAI tools for tabular data.
 There is an [awesome list](https://github.com/Data-Centric-AI-Community/awesome-data-centric-ai) for that maintained by the [Ydata team](https://github.com/Data-Centric-AI-Community).
 2. Labeling tools.
 Although labeling is part of the DCAI workflow, we refer to the [awesome list](https://github.com/zenml-io/awesome-open-data-annotation) of the [ZenML team](https://github.com/zenml-io) on that topic.
 3. MLOps tooling.
-There are many gray areas between MLOps and DCAI and some distinctions have yet to be made.
-We exclude all topics that are clearly out of the DCAI scope (e.g. AutoML, serving, orchestration etc.).
+We exclude all topics that are clearly out of the DCAI scope and refer to established [MLOps awesome lists](https://github.com/EthicalML/awesome-production-machine-learning) for these tools.
+4. Research papers.
+We focus on industrial-ready open source tooling, check out [this list](https://github.com/HazyResearch/data-centric-ai) for a research-oriented view on DCAI.